• Published: Architectural Digest

 • Stylist: Tessa Watson

-A retro-luxe living room in the Watergate designed by Nicholas Potts, featuring blush leather armchairs, a sculptural travertine coffee table, a plush gold carpet, and a dramatic onyx feature wall
+A living room featuring blush armchairs, a sculptural travertine coffee table, a plush gold carpet, and a bookmatched onyx feature wall

-A richly detailed hallway in an apartment in the Watergate designed by Nicolas Potts featuring curved okoume paneling over a recessed bronze base and a floor of lilac marble roundels set in travertine, leading to a gallery with an abstract sculpture
+A vestibule ent in the featuring curved okoume paneling and a floor of lilac marble roundels set in travertine leading to a gallery with an abstract sculpture

-A jewel box powder room in a Watergate apartment designed by Nicholas Potts featuring fully gold leafed walls and ceilings, a cylindrical marble sink, and a sculptural custom sconce and a vintage brass ceiling fixture
+A powder room with curved gold-leaf walls and ceilings, a cylindrical marble sink, and a vintage brass ceiling fixture

-A vignette in the Watergate redesigned by the architect Nicholas Potts featuring a sculptural walnut credenza and a richly framed 1730 Capriccio of Roman Ruins with Figures by Giovanni Paolo Panini
+A vignette featuring a sculptural walnut credenza and a richly framed 1730 Capriccio of Roman Ruins with Figures by Giovanni Paolo Panini

-A bespoke vanity in the Watergate apartment designed by Nicholas Potts featuring a floating white lacquer curved vanity, Verde Antigua marble walls, custom bronze wall sconces and a vintage Gaetano Scolari light fixture reflected in the mirror
+A curved floatin vanity in the Watergate apartment designed by Nicholas Potts featuring a floating white lacquer curved vanity, under curved green marble walls and mirrors featuring bronzed sconces, a reflection of vintage brass light fixture

 Next